rustandruin/NystromBestiary/README.md

 visualizeall

 Long story:
-1) add all the subdirectories in this folder to your path
+1.  add all the subdirectories in this folder to your path
-2) run create_bestiary_datasets to generate
+2.  run create_bestiary_datasets to generate
  some required distance matrices; this step generates about 1.5Gb of data
-2) run runall (or pick individual experiments) in the experiments directory;
+3.  run runall (or pick individual experiments) in the experiments directory;
  this step generates about 2.7Gb of data
-3) wait several days for the experiments to stop running!
+4.  wait several days for the experiments to stop running!
-4) run visualizeall
+5.  run visualizeall
-5) the pdfs will be located in the output directory
+The pdfs will be located in the output directory

 See the individual m-files for more details.
 Make appropriate modifications to substitute your own datasets.